Database

 PRIMARY KEY (`id`)

-) ENGINE=InnoDB COMMENT='Users';
+) ENGINE=InnoDB COMMENT='User';

 ALTER TABLE `foo_orders` ADD `status` tinyint NOT NULL DEFAULT 0 COMMENT 'Status';

-Deleting Database When Uninstalling Plugin
+Deleting Database on Plugin Uninstall